gbr-pinna/resnet18-artist-classifier/README.md

 **Best Artworks of All Time**
 https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time

 Due to heavy class imbalance, only the **top three most represented painters** were used for training.

+These images are stored in:

+- **`top3_painters/`**
+  Download the dataset from Kaggle: https://www.kaggle.com/datasets/gabrielepinna/painter-artworks

 ---